tuyuritio/astro-theme-thought-lite/src/content/note/en/content.md

 You can describe the site's **creation background**, **core positioning**, **future vision**, and even display **personal resume**, as well as the emotions or viewpoints you hope to convey through this platform.

-### Claim

-"Claim" is important content for establishing site **compliance** and clarifying **responsibility relationships**.

-It explains the website's technical architecture, resource usage, copyright policy, privacy policy, and user agreement, ensuring the legality and transparency of website operations.

 ### Roll

 "Roll" is used to display related websites and resources.
 This is not only a recommendation for **quality content**, but also an important way to build **internet community** connections.

 Here you can elaborate on your recommendation criteria and management methods for external links, providing visitors with opportunities for extended reading, making it an important part of the site.

+### Policy

+"Policy" is important content for establishing site **compliance** and clarifying **responsibility relationships**.

+It explains the website's privacy policy, terms of service, disclaimers and other key information, ensuring the legality and transparency of website operations.

 ## Image Insertion